jason-yb/yugabyte-utils/yugabyte-anywhere/k8s/readme.md

-# kubernetes scripts for Yugabyte Anywhere
+# k8s related scripts for Yugabyte Anywhere

 ## fix-replace-node.sql
 This script will correct the universe metadata in the Yugabyte Anywhere database after a replace node has been run on a k8s universe.